Towards Certified Robustness of Distance Metric Learning: Experimental setup and additional results

-SCML-CR is tuned in the same manner as LMNN-CR; the range of $\eta$ and the number of bases are same as SCML, and the ranges of $\tau$ and $\lambda$ are same as LMNN-CR.
-The method is optimized via the accelerated proximal gradient descent algorithm with a backtracking stepsize rule~\cite{Tibshirani-note}.The initial learning rate is set as 1 and the shrinkage factor is set as 0.8. $\bm w$ is initialized as the unit vector.
+SCML-PL is tuned in the same manner as LMNN-PL via random search; the range of $\eta$ and the number of bases are same as SCML, and the ranges of $\tau$ and $\lambda$ are same as LMNN-PL.
+The method is optimised via the accelerated proximal gradient descent algorithm with a backtracking stepsize rule~\cite{Tibshirani-note}.
+The initial learning rate is set as 1 and the shrinkage factor is set as 0.8. $\bm w$ is initialized as the unit vector.